Python Range Example | range() Function in Python

 The range() function returns the sequence of numbers, starting from 0 by default, and increments by 1 (by default), and ends at the specified integer.

-Now, let us add start and stop parameter and see the output.
+Now, let us add a start and stop parameters and see the output.

 # app.py app = range(6, 11) for data in app: print(data)